 \section{Evaluation}

 In this section, we present the evaluation on our proposed method on defending against the state-of-the-art attacking methods.
-We first evaluate the robustness of our defence against the FGSM, IGS, JSMA, and Deepfool, in black-box setting.
-Then we evaluate the detection performance against high-confidence C$\&$W attack in black-box and grey-box settings.
+We first evaluated the robustness of our defence against FGSM, IGS, JSMA, and Deepfool, in black-box setting.
+Then we evaluated the detection performance against high-confidence C$\&$W attacks in black-box and grey-box settings.
 We ran our experiments on a Windows server with CUDA supported 11GB GPU memory, Intel i7 processor, and 32G RAM.
-In the training of our multi-task model and the evaluation of our defence against the fast gradient based attack, we use our implementation of FGSM.
-For Carlini$\&$Wagner attack, we adopt the implementation from their paper \cite{carlini2017}.
-For other attacks, we employ the implementations provided in Foolbox \cite{rauber2017foolbox}.
+In the training of our multi-task model and the evaluation of our defence against the fast gradient based attack, we adopted our implementation of FGSM.
+For Carlini$\&$Wagner attack, we employed the implementation from the paper \cite{carlini2017}.
+For other attacks, we used the implementations provided in Foolbox \cite{rauber2017foolbox}.